-Virtually tour Fay Jones’ Family home, designed by Fay himself, which has been called the test bed for many of Fay’s architectural ideas.
-Allowing the user to deconstruct the house from a birds-eye view, or examine historical materials and educational excerpts in a first-person walkthrough; the application provides a multi-modal explorational experience.
-Complete with photogrmeterized features, original furniture, as well as accurate landscape and lighting, the user is truly able to engage with Jones’ philosophy about the connectedness of the inhabitant, the architecture, and the landscape.
+Virtually tour Fay Jones’ family home.
+Designed by Fay himself, it has been called the test-bed for many of Fay’s architectural ideas. he application provides a multi-modal explorational experience, allowing the user to deconstruct the house from a birds-eye view, and examine historical materials and educational excerpts in a first-person walkthrough.
+Complete with photogrameterized features, original furniture, and accurate landscape and lighting, A House of the Ozarks enables the user to engage with Jones’ philosophy about the connectedness of the inhabitant, the architecture, and the landscape.

 Learn how US Mid-Century Modern architects impacted their discipline, and each other

-From Frank Lloyd Wright and the Prairie School, to the Tiny House movement of today, the “Time Map” feature tells the story of US Mid-Century Modern architects and their lasting impact on architecture.
-Users can trace the development of the Mid-Century Modern movement in the US by viewing a mapping of where Jones and his contemporaries lived, studied, and worked over time (1900-2019), as it’s contextualized with socio political occurrences.
+The “Time Map” feature tells the story of US Mid-Century Modern architects and their lasting impact on architecture, from Frank Lloyd Wright and the Prairie School to the Tiny House movement of today.
+Users can trace the development of the Mid-Century Modern movement in the US, viewing a map of where Jones and his contemporaries lived, studied, and worked over time (1900-2019), contextualized by relevant socio-political occurrences.

-In order to pursue our goal of promoting knowledge of, and bringing the private architecture of local architect Fay Jones to the public, we designed and built a touch-screen kiosk for the application.
-The kiosk has been featured at various locations including the Fay Jones School of Architecture + Design, the Fayetteville Square, and the Fayetteville Public Library.
+To pursue our goals of promoting knowledge of local architect Fay Jones and bringing his private architecture to the public, we designed and built a touch-screen kiosk for the application.
+This kiosk has been featured at various locations including the Fay Jones School of Architecture + Design, the Fayetteville Square, and the Fayetteville Public Library.